Best daily deals

 Adam Molina / Android Authority

-Despite what its spherical shape might suggest, the current Echo doesn’t support Dolby Atmos.
-Because the standard is increasingly common, however, and slowly gaining content on services like Amazon Music, there’s an incentive to bring it to hardware beyond the Echo Studio.
+In spite of what its spherical shape might suggest, the current Echo doesn’t support Dolby Atmos.
+Since that 3D sound standard is increasingly common, however, and slowly gaining content on services like Amazon Music, there’s an incentive to bring it to hardware beyond the Echo Studio ($199 at Amazon).
 Support makes even more sense when you consider the option to pair existing Echos with a Fire TV streamer.

 Something we’d also like to see is the ability to use an Echo 5th gen with third-party streamers and TVs, say via an HDMI or optical port.
 That’s less likely than Atmos, given the material expenses of adding ports, and the benefits (for Amazon) of keeping people locked into the Fire TV ecosystem.